Guillaume-Garrigos/moodlexport/README.md

 ## Changelog

+- v.0.0.22
+    - Add a new feature to insert images.
 - v.0.0.21
     - The parser used to handle `$`'s was wayyy to slow.
 This is corrected now.
 - v.0.0.20